basedalexander/coffeeTimer/README.md

 The extention for google chrome, works even if browser was closed;
-In the future will be added more functionality such as multiple timers, ability to change one of the server audio melodies, fancy UI and more.
+In the future will be added more functionality such as multiple timers, ability to change one of the several rings, fancy UI and more.